Britnell/portfolio/src/content/work/sketchbook.md

 imgs: ["sketchbook.png"]
 ---

-# Development sketchbook v1
+# Web development sketchbook

-i did stuff

-- a
-- b
-- c
+Just a next.js repo I kept for trying out new ideas, css i was learning & more